bobev18/py3chess/README.md

 On the other hand, option (2) could be easier to refactor into a multithreaded solution

 Ultimately only a direct comparison of execution times will tell for sure which option is better.
+Actually the copy needs to be of the Game instance, otherwise we cannot validate history dependant moves.
+Or implement compatible method in the AI class.